Why King Charles will pay zero inheritance tax on the Queen’s private fortune

 As well as inheriting the throne from his mother, King Charles is also in line to receive much of her private wealth.

-On top of official Crown property Queen Elizabeth, amassed tens of millions of pounds in her own cash and assets – much of it in art and racehorses.
+On top of official crown property, Queen Elizabeth amassed tens of millions of pounds in her own cash and assets – much of it from art and racehorses.

 Most people pay 40 per cent inheritance tax on anything they inherit over a £325,000 threshold – meaning the monarchy would be on the hook for millions and the Treasury would be in for a windfall.

-Yet King Charles is not liable for a penny due to a deal negotiated between the Crown and John Major's government in 1993 effectively exempting them in situations like this.
+Yet King Charles is not liable for a penny due to a deal negotiated between the crown and John Major’s government in 1993, effectively exempting the monarch in situations like this.

 How much does Charles inherit from the Queen?

-In 2011 The Sunday Times Rich List estimated that the Queen's private fortune was worth £370 million.
+In 2011 The Sunday Times Rich List estimated that the Queen's private fortune was £370m.

 The new King is definitely at least in line to take over the ownership of the Queen’s private estate, the Duchy of Lancaster.

-This estate, which is valued at over £650 million as of March 2022, will pay him an income of around £24 million, as it did to his mother.
-It plays a similar role to that of the Duchy of Cornwall, which he enjoyed as Prince of Wales and will pass onto his son.
+This estate, which is valued at more than £650m as of March 2022, will pay him an income of around £24m, as it did his mother.
+It plays a similar role to that of the Duchy of Cornwall, which he enjoyed as Prince of Wales and will pass on to his son.

 What is this tax deal with the government?